Normal Course Load

 Attendance at Instructional Periods

 All students are expected to attend classes regularly and promptly.
 Students who miss classes are held responsible for all in-class course assignments.
-It is the responsibility of each student to immediately notify the course instructor prior to class if an excused absence is anticipated.
+It is the responsibility of each student to immediately notify the course instructor before class if an excused absence is anticipated.

 Students have the responsibility to take all scheduled assessments on the announced date and time.
 Students who report to class late on an assessment day will not be given any extra time.